-Imbalances in your temperature reflect the challenges your body is facing each day.
-Your temperature is an indicator of how you’re recovering, how prepared you are for the day, if you’re coming down with an illness, or if hormones in your body are hard at work.
+The stability of your temperature is an indicator of your body’s ability to adjust in the face of challenges.
+It signals how you’re recovering, how prepared you are for the day, if you’re coming down with an illness, or if hormones in your body are hard at work.

 An individual’s core body temperature typically changes by about 1 °C (1.8 °F) between its highest and lowest points each day.
 Anything outside of that range indicates that something is challenging your body and preventing it from adjusting.

 Your circadian rhythm helps your body move between being awake or asleep.
 As part of this rhythm, your core body temperature drops near your optimal bedtime and rises again just before you wake up.
-If your average temperature is significantly higher or lower than normal, or if it fails to change when you try to go to sleep, then your body may be ‘stuck’ under strain—preventing it from flexibly adjusting throughout the night.
+Keep in mind that melatonin release helps trigger your body’s cooling process and may be easily disrupted by blue light.

 If you’re getting sick, even before you get a fever, your body’s temperature may rise.
 While estimates vary, normal daily temperature fluctuation is around 1 °C (1.8 °F).
 If you spot a high temperature outside of that range, it may mean your body is fighting to keep you healthy.
-Some illnesses may even cause your body to start a fever.
+Some illnesses may even cause a fever.
 Regardless, a positive sign of recovery is your temperature returning to normal afterward.